-&lt;sup>1The most transparent demonstration of why two cutoffs are optimal and the agent may be hired when sufficiently inaccurate is the corner case where the good type's signals are perfectly informative while both the public outcome and the bad type's signals are completely uninformative.
-The likelihood that the bad type repeatedly receives the same signal is sufficiently small to ensure that the principal is happy to hire an agent with a perfectly consistent signal profile, regardless of whether it matches the (uninformative) outcome.

-$^{2}$ It is worth stressing that this mechanism is optimal within the full class of deterministic direct revelation mechanisms that, in addition to the signals, also ask the agent to report his initial private type.
-Since such type reporting is not observed in practice and, as Lemma 1 shows, there is no loss of generality in dispensing with it, we deliberately focus on mechanisms that do not solicit this information.
-As we discuss later in Section VI, our results also generalize to the case where the agent has no initial private information.
+1The most transparent demonstration of why two cutoffs are optimal (as opposed to only one for accuracy) is the corner case where the good type's signals are perfectly informative while the bad type's are completely uninformative.
+Here, any variance in the signals immediately reveals the agent to be the bad type, regardless of the fraction that are correct.
+The likelihood that the bad type receives the same signal over and over again is thus sufficiently small to ensure that the principal is happy to hire the agent when his signal profile is perfectly consistent but does not match the outcome.
+2It is worth stressing that this mechanism is optimal within the full class of deterministic direct revelation mechanisms that, in addition to the signals, also ask the agent to report his initial private type.
+Since such type reporting is not observed in practice and-as Lemma 1 shows-there is no loss of generality in dispensing with it, we deliberately focus on mechanisms that do not solicit this information.
+As we discuss later in Section 6, our results also generalize to the case where the agent has no initial private information.